ducksnack/bloodbowl_manager/README.md

 ## Features in the Pipeline

-### Player Level-Ups
+### Match features

-* Implement functionality for leveling up players as they gain experience.
+* Add option to add Injuries to players during a match, unrelated to caused casualties (e.g. from failed dodges)

 ### CSS and Styling